vpht1/hband/README_en.md

 ### How does our product work?

 Our products work through wireless connections (Wifi, Bluetooth, 3G/4G), support product configuration, and transfer and synchronize the data collected by your H Band account.
 Some functions are only available after connecting the product and the application.
-When you synchronize the product with the mobile application, the personal data collected by the product will be stored. **When you have logged in to your H Band online account and enable data synchronization, personal data will be transferred to your H Band online account on the server.
-This synchronization is necessary on our servers located in mainland China** in order to:
+When you synchronize the product with the mobile application, the personal data collected by the product will be stored. **When you have logged in to your H Band online account and enable data synchronization, personal data will be transferred to your H Band online account on the server**.
+This synchronization is necessary on our servers **located in mainland China** in order to:

 -Update the product's software to fix bugs, add new features, or apply changes necessary for the evolution of laws and regulations in the field of data;
 -Data backup: If the Android or iOS device on which the app is installed is lost or stolen, you will be able to restore all data;